karai/libkarai-js/README.md

 A library to interact with karai channels in javascript.

 This library provides three exported classes.

-First, KeyRing, which you will initialize before the channel.
-This will contain your public and private keys as well as signing and verifying methods.
-Second, the Channel class will be initialized which takes the keyring as an argument.
-Third, there is a Utils class that contains some useful functions for converting between hex string and Uint8 array types.
+- KeyRing class, which contains a pair of ed25519 keys and sign / verify methods
+- Channel class, which you can use to interact with a channel
+- Utils class, which contains a couple useful type conversion functions

 ## Install